Train and Arm Employees with the Tools to Stave Off Privacy Theft

 The issue is so serious that the American Hospital Association has launched a series of free training programs on managing healthcare cybersecurity.
 The sessions will prepare administrators for phishing attacks, cloud security threats, ransomware and data breaches created unintentionally by employees.

 Together, these types of training programs can teach administrators and front line employees to be cyber-vigilant.
 Education can retrain the eyes of hospital staff to see potentially suspicious incoming mail and begin to eliminate old assumptions and habits.
-Unfortunately, the health care workforce must learn to become more cynical when operating in the cyber theater.
+Unfortunately, the health care workforce must learn to become more cynical when operating in the cyber theater to defend against privacy theft.

 Hospital administrators must know how to ask the right questions about organization wide cybersecurity: